dkoscica/MobileAppsCourse/Lab2/README.md

 ![](https://www.medicalcenter.virginia.edu/mobile-device-setup/colorsAndroidlogo.jpg/?s=50)
 # Lab 2
-> Goal of this lab is to introduce Android Views, ViewGroups, Layouts, form validation and resource management.
+Goal of this lab is to introduce Android Views, ViewGroups, Layouts, form validation and resource management.

----
-### Update resources
+## 1. Update resources
->Goal of this task is to add and update strings files and add one additional localization.
+Goal of this task is to add and update strings files and add one additional localization.

-##### Documentation
+### Documentation
 * https://proandroiddev.com/what-is-android-app-localization-and-why-should-you-care-e4ba72f867fa

-##### Requirements
+### Requirements
 * Add the following key value pairs to **strings.xml** and add the translated string values to **values-hr/strings.xml**

     Key  | Value